open-nudge/lintkit/SECURITY-SELF-ASSESSMENT.md

 ## Overview

 Build your own linter in minutes - from Python code to config files (YAML, JSON, TOML)

 ### Background

-TBD
+Framework for building linters/linting rules for multiple file types (e.g. `Python`, `YAML`, `TOML` or `JSON`).

+Written in Python, can target tools/libraries/frameworks, as long as their data is parse'able by `lintkit`.

 ### Actors